weechai-ng88/weechai.github.io/README.md

 # Ng Wee Chai - Data Analyst | Data Scientist

 Hello and welcome to the code behind my portfolio webpage!
-This is where I share my journey as a **Data Analyst**, showcasing the cool projects I’ve worked on and the skills I’ve picked up along the way.
+This is where I share my journey as a **Data Analyst | Data Scientist**, showcasing the cool projects I’ve worked on and the skills I’ve picked up along the way.
 With over 7 years of experience in architecture and design, I bring a creative twist to solving data problems and telling compelling stories through data.

 ---